CANADA FX DEBT-C$ higher but gives up early gains; bonds firm

 Overnight, the Canadian dollar had jumped almost a penny to touch a session high of C$1.0351 to the U.S. dollar, or 96.61 U.S. cents.

-The early gains came from rallying global stocks and oil prices, after healthy earnings from Apple Inc (AAPL.O: Quote), and other companies whetted investor appetite for riskier assets and currencies.
+The early gains came from rallying global stocks and oil prices, after healthy earnings from Apple Inc (AAPL.O), and other companies whetted investor appetite for riskier assets and currencies.

 But the optimism faded as North American stocks turned lower on uncertainty ahead of U.S. Federal Reserve Chairman Ben Bernanke's testimony before Congress at 2 p.m.
 (1800 GMT).